Just Friends: Plot

-Chris tries to warn Jamie, but instead attacks Dusty in front of her.
+Realizing Dusty only wants revenge sex with her, Chris tries to warn Jamie but instead attacks Dusty in front of her.
 She refuses to listen when he tries to explain.
 Consequently, he gets drunk and goes to Jamie's bar, finding her there with Dusty.
 When she gently declines Dusty's sexual advances, he storms out.
 Chris and Jamie get into another fight, where he blames her for keeping him in the "friend zone" and says she will never amount to anything.
-Jamie punches Chris and he is tossed out.
+Furious, Jamie strikes Chris and he is tossed out.